Theocat321/Theocat321/README.md

 # Welcome  :wave:
 Who am I? <br>
 My name is Adam and I am a 17 year old in sixth form.
 I study Maths, Physics and Computer Science - ofc.
-Along with this I am semi-professional footballer in English non-league.
+Along with this I play footballer in English non-league as a goal keeper.
 I am eager to learn more about the computer science field as I slowly narrow down which area of the vast field I want to pursue my career!
 I believe experience is key, therefore I will use this github account to showcase some of my projects and work...

 ## Contact me :email:
 I would love to hear about learning ideas so please feel free to contact me!